postgres-ai/database-lab-engine/ui/README.md

-# Database Lab Engine UI and DBLab Platform UI
+# DBLab Engine UI and DBLab Platform UI

 ## DBLab - thin database clones and database branching for faster development

-_See the [Database Lab Engine repository](https://gitlab.com/postgres-ai/database-lab) for more information about the underlying technology._
+_See the [DBLab Engine repository](https://gitlab.com/postgres-ai/database-lab) for more information about the underlying technology._
-Database Lab Engine (DLE) is an open-source (Apache 2.0) solution that enables blazing-fast cloning of PostgreSQL databases of any size in seconds.
+DBLab Engine is an open-source (Apache 2.0) solution that clones Postgres databases of any size in seconds.
 This capability helps solve common challenges, such as:

 - Build dev/QA/staging environments with full-size, production-like databases.
 - Provide temporary full-size database clones for SQL query analysis and optimization.
 - Automatically verify database migrations (schema changes) and large data operations in CI/CD pipelines to minimize the risk of downtime and performance degradation.

-For example, cloning a 10 TiB PostgreSQL database can take less than 2 seconds.
+For example, cloning a 10 TiB Postgres database can take less than 2 seconds.

 ## Development